 When Images Don’t Need Alt Text

 Decorative images are images that provide no information and are used purely for aesthetic purposes.
-Decorative images do not need alternative text and should be marked as decorative.
+These images do not need alternative text.
 In the School of Medicine web system, leaving the Alt Text field blank will automatically mark an image as being decorative and will instruct a screen reader to skip it.

 A few common types of decorative images include: